xanthium-enterprises/isolated-usb-to-serial-rs232-rs485-converter/README.md

 ## Intro

-An easy to use **Isolated** USB to Serial/RS232/RS485 Converter with ESD protected inputs which can be mounted on a 72mm DIN rail in an industrial environment.
+- An easy to use **Isolated** USB to Serial/RS232/RS485 Converter with **ESD** protected inputs
+- Can be easily mounted on a 72mm DIN rail in an industrial environment.

 The device can work as a